heisammoustafa/Micromagnetic_GNN/README.md

 ## How to use

-After installing the required models just run `python main.py`
+After installing the required modules just run `python main.py`